Gavin & Stacey

-Baby Cow Productions produced the sitcom for BBC Wales.
-Three series totalling twenty episodes were broadcast from 13 May 2007 to 1 January 2010 on BBC Three and later on BBC One.
-Broadcast on Christmas Day 2009 and New Year's Day 2010, episodes of the final series formed a significant part of the prime-time BBC seasonal programming.
+Baby Cow Productions produced the sitcom for BBC Cymru Wales.
+The first series, consisting of six episodes, premiered on BBC Three in May 2007 to positive reviews and strong ratings.
+It returned for a second series of seven episodes in March 2008, before being transferred to BBC One for a Christmas Eve special, due to the show's growing mainstream popularity.
+The third and final series aired from 26 November 2009 to 1 January 2010, forming a significant part of the prime-time BBC Christmas programming for 2009.

-Gavin & Stacey was directed by Christine Gernon who had previously directed other BBC sitcoms such as One Foot in the Grave.
+Gavin & Stacey was directed by Christine Gernon, who had previously directed other BBC sitcoms such as One Foot in the Grave.
 Acclaimed as both a hit and a breakthrough show for the BBC, it was the most nominated show in the 2007 British Comedy Awards.
-It won several awards, including the British Academy Television Awards (BAFTAs) Audience Award, and the British Comedy Awards Best TV Comedy Award, both in 2008.
+It won several awards, including the British Academy Television Awards (BAFTA) Audience Award, and the British Comedy Awards Best TV Comedy Award, both in 2008.
 In 2019, Gavin & Stacey was named the 17th-greatest British sitcom in a poll by Radio Times.

-Corden and Jones wrote a Christmas Day 2019 special for BBC One.
-With 18.49 million viewers, the broadcast in the United Kingdom was the most-viewed non-sporting event in a decade and the most-watched comedy in 17 years.
+Corden and Jones wrote another Christmas special, which aired on 25 December 2019.
+With 18.49 million total viewers (11.6 million overnight), the broadcast in the United Kingdom was the most-viewed non-sporting event in a decade and the most-watched comedy in 17 years.
+The final episode of Gavin & Stacey aired on 25 December 2024, 17 years after the show was first broadcast.
+The finale was the most-watched scripted show in over two decades.